dsehnal/LiteMol/README.md

 How do I change the color scheme of the plugin?
 ------------

 LiteMol is available with 3 colors schemes: Dark (default), Light, and Blue.
-The palette can be changed by including a different css file from the `LiteMol.Viewer/assets/css` folder.
+The palette can be changed by including a different css file from the `dist/css` folder.

 If this is not enough for your needs, you can easily customize the color palette.
-Add your palette to `LiteMol.Plugin/Skin/colors` using an existing palette as a template and create new `LiteMol.Plugin/Skin/LiteMol-plugin-MYTHEME.scss` that refences your new colors.
+Add your palette to `src/Plugin/Skin/colors` using an existing palette as a template and create new `src/Plugin/Skin/LiteMol-plugin-MYTHEME.scss` that refences your new colors.
 Edit the function `CSS` in `gulpfile.js` to include the `-MYTHEME` affix and rebuild
 LiteMol.
-Your theme will now appear in `LiteMol.Viewer/assets/css`.
+Your theme will then appear in `dist/css`.

 Can I contribute to LiteMol?
 ------------